 University of Vermont

-Dr. Shapiro is a professor in the Department of Neurological Sciences at the Larner College of Medicine, University of Vermont, where he is a practicing neurologist.
-Dr. Shapiro holds an MA (philosophy/psychology) from University of Oxford, a PhD (Anatomy) from University of Pennsylvania, and an MD from Columbia University.
-He completed his residency training in neurology at the Johns Hopkins Hospital.
+Dr. Shapiro is a practicing neurologist and professor in the Department of Neurological Sciences at the Larner College of Medicine, University of Vermont.
+Dr. Shapiro holds an MA (philosophy/psychology) from the University of Oxford, a PhD (anatomy) from the University of Pennsylvania, as well as an MD from Columbia University.
+He completed his residency training in neurology at Johns Hopkins Hospital.

 - All expert interviews with seperate audio (MP3) files & transcripts